 4. Toss With Corn Starch

-After slicing the beef, toss it with corn starch before cooking.
+After slicing the beef, toss it with corn starch before cooking — about 1 tablespoon of corn starch for 1 pound of beef.
 This is similar to (but less involved than) a common technique in Chinese restaurants called velveting, where they will marinate meats in corn starch and cooking wine or soy sauce for about 15 minutes.
 The corn starch helps keep the beef moist and tender while cooking.

 It’s very noticeable when cooking meat tossed with vs. without corn starch — the meat without corn starch will exude liquid as it cooks, whereas meat coated with corn starch will retain its liquid content, making it more tender.